 10 Common Types of Facebook Updates

 It should come as no surprise to know that the winning strength of any social networking site is the ability to share news about ourselves to our circle of friends.
-These includes the most common activities that Facebookers engage in, ranging from the posting of photos, commenting on friends’ posts, and perhaps most fundamentally, the updating of statuses.
+These include the most common activities that Facebookers engage in, ranging from the posting of photos, commenting on friends’ posts, and perhaps most fundamentally, updating statuses.
 The posting of statuses is the most basic kind of sharing because it only requires the use of words to express ourselves, our thoughts and opinions.

 I’m sure you’ve come across various types of Facebook status updates and might have realized that they can be categorized into different genres.
 If you’ve been observant, you would see that some of your friends tend to post similar kind of posts.
 This is probably what makes social networking sites so interesting and addictive; we get to infer a person’s character and personality from their posts and even learn to appreciate the individual differences in perspectives.